LIMO-EEG-Toolbox/Open-Contributions/README.md

 # Open-Contributions

-The LIMO-MEEG Toolbox is an open project for statistics in EEGLAB.
+The LIMO-MEEG Toolbox is an open project for statistics in MEEG data, currently well integrated with EEGLAB but we'd love to see it use in other packages.
-If you are interested in having a feature and/or want to contribute you most welcome, drop me (@cyril) an email.
+Also, if you are interested in having a feature and/or want to contribute you most welcome, drop me (@cyril) an email.

 ## We are inclusive